 Does your home office look like a picture of beauty—maybe something that belongs on a beautiful Pinterest board?
 Or, is your office quite the opposite?
 Does it look like it was outside during a hurricane, or are papers and other things stacked so high it looks like a hoarder’s paradise?
 If your office is cluttered and messy, keep reading, we can help.

 Because science says you should.
 Research shows that organized people get more done and have less stress.
-According to the, the biggest problem for most office workers are those important papers that seem to walk off.
-The study also found that the average person wastes 4.3 hours every week searching for papers.
+The biggest problem for most office workers are those important papers that seem to walk off.
+The average person wastes numerous hours every week searching for papers.
 That’s a lot of wasted hours.

 About 75% of all doctor visits are related to stress, and looking for something you can’t find adds to stress because of lost productivity.
 See the problem?
 An unorganized office causes all kinds of issues in your life!
-If you’re one of the nearlythat admit that organization is a problem, let’s solve that.
+If you’re one of the nearly 2/3 of Americans that admit that organization is a problem, let’s solve that.

 10 Tips for Organizing Your Home Office: